 AFS financial assets are non-derivative financial assets that are either designated in this category or do not qualify to be classified as loans and receivables, HTM investments or financial assets at FVPL.
 After initial measurement, AFS financial assets are subsequently measured at fair value.
 The effective yield component of AFS debt securities, as well as the impact of the restatement on foreign currency-denominated AFS debt securities, is recognized in the Parent Company statement of income.
 Interest earned on holding AFS financial assets are reported as interest income using the effective interest rate.
 Dividends earned on holding AFS financial assets are recognized in the Parent Company statement of income as investment income when the right of the payment has been established.
-The unrealized gains and losses arising from the fair valuation of AFS financial assets, including the impact of foreign exchange differences on AFS equity securities, are reported in other comprehensive income.
-The losses arising from impairment of such investments are recognized as provision for impairment losses in the Parent Company statement of income.
+The unrealized gains and losses arising from the fair valuation of AFS financial assets, including the impact of foreign exchange differences on AFS equity securities, are recognized as provision for impairment losses in the Parent Company statement of income.
 On derecognition or impairment, the cumulative gain or loss previously reported in other comprehensive income is transferred to the Parent Company statement of income.